 There are two classes of downward continuation methods available for the geoid determination.
-One is the class of the Poisson downward continuations that are based on the Poisson integral formula (e.g., Heiskanan and Moritz, 1967; Schwarz, 1978; Bjerhammar, 1987; Wang, 1988; Vaníček, et. al, 1996; Martinec, 1996; Sun and Vaníček, 1998).
-The second is the class of the analytical downward continuations that are based on the Taylor series expansion (Moritz, 1980; Sideris, 1987; Wang, 1988).
-Martinec et al.(1996) show that the Taylor series becomes divergent when the integration point is very close to the computation point.
-The former can be further divided into the point-to-point values model (Martinec, 1996) and the mean-to-mean values model (Vaníček, et. al, 1996).
-Sun and Vaníček (1998) pointed out that the point-to-point solutions are up to five times smaller than the mean-mean solutions in the extreme case.
-In this contribution, we are particularly interested in answering the following questions: How different is the point-to-point Poisson downward continuation result from the mean-to-mean one numerically?
-Is the analytical downward continuation numerically equivalent to the Poisson one?
-If not, how different are they?
+One is the Poisson downward continuation that is based on the Poisson integral formula (Heiskanan and Moritz, 1967; Bjerhammar, 1987; Vaníček, et. al, 1996; Martinec, 1996).
+The second one is called the analytical downward continuation that is based on the Taylor series expansion (Moritz, 1980; Sideris, 1987).
+The former can be further branched into the point-point model (Martinec, 1996) and the mean-mean model (Vaníček, et. al, 1996).
+Sun and Vaníček (1998) pointed out that the point-point solutions are up to five times smaller than the mean-mean solutions.
+It should be noted that the point-point model by Sun and Vaníček (1998) is different from the one by Martinec (1996).
+The difference is with the treatment for the coefficient of the central point.
+By the point-point Poisson model, we refer to Martinec's one since its coefficient for the central point approaches to one, and the others to zeros when the height of the central point approaches to zero.
+This property can be mathematically justified because the Poisson kernel function switches to a Delta function when the height of the central point goes to zero.